Ray by Day JS

 Day 1 - Static SVG File

-Unless otherwise noted, all images shown in these pages are created dynamically by your browser at the time the page is loaded, using the code discussed in these pages.
-Images for which this is not the case will be explicitly noted as a "static image."
+Unless otherwise noted, all images shown in these pages are created dynamically by your browser at the time the page is loaded using the JavaScript code discussed in these pages.
+The few images for which this is not the case are explicitly annotated as a "static image."

 Introduction: Simulating Raster Graphics with SVG

-This series begins with a fundamental approach to graphics programming: simulating raster (pixel-based) images using SVG (Scalable Vector Graphics).
-While we'll eventually move to more sophisticated rendering techniques, starting with SVG provides a clear foundation for understanding how individual pixels can be manipulated to create images.
+We begin by simulating raster (pixel-based) images using SVG (Scalable Vector Graphics).
+While we will eventually move to a more efficient rendering techniques, starting with SVG provides a clear foundation for understanding how individual pixels can be manipulated to create images.
 (If you want to dive straight into ray tracing concepts and coding, you can jump ahead to Day 12.
-However, I believe you'll find it worthwhile to digest the concepts in these introductory pages first.)
+However, I think you will find it worthwhile to digest the concepts in these introductory pages first.)

-Our first step demonstrates the simplest approach: including a pre-created SVG file as an external resource using the HTML <img> element.
-This approach treats the SVG file like any other image file (PNG, JPG, etc.), but with the advantage that the SVG content can be examined and understood as structured markup rather than binary data.
+This first step demonstrates including a static SVG file as an external resource using the HTML <img> element.
+This approach treats the SVG file like any other image file (PNG, JPG, etc.), but with the advantage that the SVG content can be examined and understood as structured markup rather than binary data, which is to say that you can actually read the information describing each "pixel" from the text-based content of the SVG file.

-The image below shows a 20×20 pixel grid where each "pixel" is actually a small SVG rectangle.
-This creates the illusion of a raster image while maintaining the benefits of vector graphics: scalability, inspectability, and programmatic manipulation potential.
+The image below shows a 20 × 20 pixel grid where each "pixel" is actually a small SVG rectangle.
+This creates the illusion of a raster image while maintaining the benefits of vector graphics: scalability, readability, and ability to be easily edited - whether manually or programmatically.

 Image file day1-static.svg